scavness/GD-Course-Project/README.md

 'XYZ' indicate the axial directions measured by the accelerometer and gyroscopes used with the experiment.

-Gyro: Readings from the Gyroscope
+Gyro: Readings from the Gyroscope,
 Acc: Readings from the Acceleromter

 Variable names, from the features_info.txt in the UCI Har Dataset: